 On behalf of The Law Office of Gustavo E. Frances, P.A.

-While divorce is a challenging process for all involved, it can be especially difficult to bare for children.
+While divorce is a challenging process for all involved, it can be especially difficult to bear for children.
 Such dramatic changes so early in life can leave lasting repercussions on a child’s development.
 For that reason, Florida courts do everything in their power to make the process as beneficial to children as possible.
 Divorcing parents are usually forced to follow the initial court orders for custody and support.
 However, child custody and child support are not unmodifiable and certain situations absolutely call for change.

-If you believe that there is a situation that warrants modification to the terms of your child custody or child support, know that there is hope.
+If you believe that there is a situation that warrants a modification to the terms of your child custody or child support, know that there is hope.
 The following list contains five legitimate reasons that can warrant modifications to your child custody or support terms.